 Best Spice Saffron Health Benefits!

-These strands are gathered, dried, and used as a flavor enhancer and food dye.
+These strands are gathered, dried, and used as a flavour enhancer and food dye.
 They are also abundant in medicinal properties.

 Saffron's effects on Tridosha as per Ayurveda